 Old Fort is a tiny town located in the state of North Carolina.
 With a population of 911 people and two constituent neighborhoods, Old Fort is the 409th largest community in North Carolina.

-Old Fort is a blue-collar town, with 37.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Old Fort is a town of service providers, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Old Fort who work in sales jobs (9.21%), office and administrative support (7.86%), and management occupations (7.59%).
+Because occupations involving physical labor dominate the local economy, Old Fort is generally considered to be a blue-collar town.
+36.34% of the Old Fort workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Old Fort is a town of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Old Fort who work in food service (8.10%), office and administrative support (7.87%), and healthcare (7.41%).

 Old Fort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Old Fort in 2010 was $17,924, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $71,696 for a family of four.
+The per capita income in Old Fort in 2010 was $16,362, which is low income relative to North Carolina and the nation.
+This equates to an annual income of $65,448 for a family of four.
+However, Old Fort contains both very wealthy and poor people as well.

+Old Fort is a somewhat ethnically-diverse town.
 The people who call Old Fort home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Old Fort residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Old Fort include German, English, Scots-Irish, and Swedish.
+Important ancestries of people in Old Fort include Irish, English, Scots-Irish, and French .

 The most common language spoken in Old Fort is English.
 Other important languages spoken here include Spanish and African languages.